peermaute/wie-viele-fussballfelder-sind.es/README.md

 # Wie-viele-Fussballfelder-sind.es
-This is a basic react project for fun to convert different length and area units to football fields.
+This is a basic react project for fun to convert different length units to football fields.

 ## Example
 "Oh no, I am from Europe and don't know what 80 yards would be." <br>